Continuous time integration for changing type systems: Introduction

+\begin{remark} The solution theory demands $A$ to be skew-selfadjoint which in turn restricts the choice of boundary data.
+Some simple choices are homogeneous Dirichlet boundary conditions on the first component, encoded by $\grad^\circ$ in above operator $A$, homogeneous Neumann boundary conditions on the second component, encoded by $\dive^\circ$ or periodic boundary conditions on both components, encoded by $\grad^\#$ and $\dive^\#$.\\ Inhomogeneous conditions can always be transformed into homogeneous ones by a substitution changing the right hand side of the problem. \end{remark}

-In the following we want to utilise this additional regularity.
-Section~\ref{sec:method} gives the precise formulation of the method considered.
-Section~\ref{sec:exist} then deals with the existence of discrete solutions, Section~\ref{sec:error} presents error estimates and finally Section~\ref{sec:numerics} gives some numerical examples and conclusions.
+The paper is organised as follows.
+The precise formulation of the method considered is stated in Section~\ref{sec:method} while Section~\ref{sec:exist} deals with the existence of discrete solutions.
+In Section~\ref{sec:error} we present error estimates and finally Section~\ref{sec:numerics} gives some numerical examples and conclusions.